 The downside to this option is that the attack has already happened, although the quicker you find out about it the sooner you can get it fixed.

 Keep an eye on your backlinks

 Monitoring your backlinks and understanding your backlink profile is increasingly important as your site and brand grows and becomes more popular.
 In doing so, you can keep track of any new backlinks or ones that have been lost.

 Building backlinks to your site is one of the most common forms of negative SEO.
 It would, therefore, be good practice to check your backlink profile at least once per month.
 The bigger your site or sites become, the more often you may want to check them.

 TOOLS TO MONITOR BACKLINKS

 There are a number of tools that can be used to monitor backlinks.
-Some are free or offer a free example report.
+Some are free or offer an example report.
 These would give some data but, again, as your site grows you might want to consider a paid option.